techtricity/swatcher/README.md

 * Monitor all price changes, not just price reductions.
 Also just send one notification for each change event - no need to get pinged repeatedly.
 Also by tracking all price changes, both increases and decreases, it makes it easier to spot trends
 * Add support for both SMTP notification, as well as Twilio

-This utility has been written in Python, and targetted to 2.7, since going to 3 seemed unncecessary.
-Python requirments can be installed through pip and "pip install -r requirements.txt".
+Tis utility has been written in Python, and targetted to 2.7, since going to 3 seemed unncecessary.
+Python requirments can be installed through pip and ```pip install -r requirements.txt```.

 Due to the switch from static to dynamic pages, BeautifulSoup could no longer be used, instead Selenium was required.
 With the active content, a browser needs to be used to retrieve the content.
 I initially tried to use Selenium with PhantomJS, but was unsuccessful in getting it to run headless, so instead decided to test against Chrome and Firefox, since these are widely used and most likely already installed on the developers machine.